d2l-ai/d2l-en/chapter_introduction/index.md

 In machine learning,
 the *learning* is the process
-by which we discover the right setting of the knobs coercing the desired behavior from our model.
+by which we discover the right setting of the knobs for coercing the desired behavior from our model.
 In other words,
 we *train* our model with data.
 As shown in :numref:`fig_ml_loop`, the training process usually looks like the following: